4k1s/vulnhub/Planet-Earth/Planet-Earth.md

 Command output:
 ```

 Nothing happened.
 Disappointing.
 A possible reason is that the tool has some basic build in security, detecting an IP format and rejecting it if this is the case.
 It is worth trying to convert the IP format by presenting it without dots.
 We have two options here, converting "10.0.2.4" to decimal format (by the way, this IP is the attacking machine's IP) or we can convert it to base 64 as a payload.
-Let's follow the former.
-We can use an inline tool for conversion, but, as geeks it will be better to write our own script.
+Let's try the former.
+We can use an online tool for conversion, but, as geeks it will be better to write our own script.
 Right?
 Right.

 Conversion is easy, we just write and save the following script: